AurelienLP/NavitiaRequetor/README.md

 The command to use it is :

-python ResponseParser.py -i inputDirectory -o /app/navitiaStatistics/data/statistics/BP -f coverage
+python ResponseParser.py -i inputDirectory -o outputDirectory -f coverage